Professor Anant Agarwal

 Changing the world with online learning

-Professor Anant Agarwal is the Founder and CEO of edX, the online learning destination founded by Harvard and MIT.
+Professor Anant Agarwal is the Founder of edX, the online learning destination founded by Harvard and MIT.

 The edX platform aims to provide access to high quality education at scale, to learners around the world, regardless of geographic location, financial resources, prior academic qualifications, gender, race or other demographics.

 Professor Agarwal taught the first edX course in 2012.
 Covering circuits and electronics, it drew 155,000 students from 162 countries.
 At the time he accepted the award edX had already delivered over 3,000 online courses from more than 140 leading institutions to over 25 million people.

 The accomplished Professor Agarwal even held a Guinness World Record for the largest microphone array, and is an author of the textbook Foundations of Analog and Digital Electronic Circuits.

 Scientific American selected his work on organic computing as one of 10 World-Changing Ideas in 2011.
 He was named in Forbes’ list of top 15 education innovators in 2012.

 A pioneer in computer architecture, Professor Agarwal is a member of the National Academy of Engineering, a fellow of the American Academy of Arts and Sciences, and a fellow of the ACM.